 Performance

-The power seems pretty equal between these two compact table saws.
+In side by side testing the power seemed equal between these two DeWalt compact table saws.
 I’ve used the Flexvolt to cut everything from soft pine to hard maple and birch with no problem.
 If you need to rip all day everyday I’d go with a 10″ corded saw with a more powerful motor.

 Design and Features